ImEditor/ImEditor/README.md

 ## Description

-ImEditor is an image editor.
+ImEditor is a simple & versatile image editor.

 ## Version